PatientAid2020/About-us-Onboarding/README.md

 To see more about our system, read our [nontechnical whitepaper].

 ## Why PatientAid?
-When healthcare providers are overwhelemd by demand which has unfortunately emerged in several countries, they gain below benefit immediately by using our service.
-Therefore WHO has recently recommended the ‘patient triage tool’ in its guideline to all countries, which is exactly our service has been built for.
+When healthcare providers are overwhelmed by demand which has unfortunately emerged in several countries, they gain immediate benefit by using our service.
+This service has been built based upon the WHO guideline for a 'patient triage tool'.
 * Healthcare resource efficiency
-  * Limited ICU beds and health resources are utilised to likely save most lives
+  * Effective utilization of limited ICU beds and health resources to save the most lives
-  * Frontline health workers are free from morally exhausting challenges to triage patients but save patients with dedicated focus and energy
+  * Frontline health workers maintain dedicated focus and energy by avoiding morally exhausting challenges to triage patients
-  * Integrated patient self-evaluation result and resulting healthcare reduces operational waste of ambulance service and subsequent consultation.
+  * Reduced operational waste of ambulance services and the subsequent consulation through integrated patient self-evaluation and care
 * Improve service levels
   * Patients at varying stages receive the most suitable healthcare tailored for individual circumstances.
-  * Collaboration among healthcare providers on the network to share resources to likely help most people
+  * Healthcare providers on the network collaborate to share the resources to help the most people
   * Offer proactive and essential healthcare to patients when their conditions worsen.
-  * Maximize opportunities to save most lives and accelerate recovery
+  * Maximize opportunities to save the most lives and accelerate recovery
 * Costs savings
   * Reduce handling costs through enablement of flow-through distribution and cross-provider sharing
   * Reduce investment in healthcare call center labour and equipment through integrated information flow and process automation
-  * Enable efficient execution of receiving processes at distribution centers by ensuring accurate and timely availability of updated ETAs
+  * Efficient execution of receiving processes at distribution centers by ensuring accurate and timely availability of updated ETAs
 * Reduce cycle times
-  * Patients no longer need to make appointment with ambulance or consultation service providers
+  * Patients no longer need to make appointments with ambulance or consultation service providers
   * Hospitalisation preparation takes place in parallel with patient’s pickup

 Many great projects and organisitions are providing the patient self-checker service.
 We consider their work our siblings-in-arms and applaud their effort.
 PatientAid was designed to fill a number of gaps in the present 'overflow' solution landscape.